Our Simple Diamond wobbles up

 The flying line can simply be attached directly to where the sticks

-cross.
 In fact, this is exactly how our MBK Simple Diamond is made.
-See over there in the photo!
+See it there in the photo!

 We've been to a few kite festivals over the years and taken plenty of

 photos.
 However, festival flyers tend to avoid the diamond since it is